cul/ldpd-hyacinth/README.md

 If you're using sqlite, avoid using the same sqlite database file for UriService and your standard ActiveRecord tables.
 See: https://github.com/cul/uri_service#problems-when-sharing-an-sqlite-database-with-rails

-### Running Integration Tests (for developers):
+### Running Tests (for developers):

-Integration tests are great and we should run them.
-Here's how:
+Tests are great and we should run them.
+You'll need to install chromedriver for javascript tests.

+With Homebrew: brew cask install chromedriver

+And on macOS Catalina (10.15) and later, you'll need to update security settings to allow chromedriver to run because the first-time run will tell you that "the developer cannot be verified."
+See: https://stackoverflow.com/a/60362134

+Then run the test suite with:

 ```sh
 bundle exec rake hyacinth:ci
 ```

 Note 1: By default, jetty will run on port 8983 in the development environment and 9983 in the test environment.

-Note 2: Hyacinth requires JavaScript for integration tests and uses the capybara and poltergrist gems.
-You'll need to install PhantomJS and have it available on your PATH.

 ### Other Development Notes